-Labs will run as pre-arranged times to meet with Vahid and receive critique on your project.
+Labs will run as pre-arranged times to meet with Zohreh and receive critique on your project or lab-wide critique/presentation times.
 Please come prepared to share your materials as a web link.

-Andrew will be available for coding or project questions in another room on Zoom during lab times when indicated in weekly announcements.
+Andrew will be available for project questions in another room on Zoom during lab times when indicated in weekly announcements.

 If you are in a different timezone that makes attending lab times difficult, please email Andrew to arrange an alternative weekly check-in time for your project.